Western Australian Liberal Party: 1950s–1960s

 The coalition was defeated by the Albert Hawke-led Labor Party at the 1953 election, but the LCL remained the senior coalition partner, retaining 15 seats to the Country Party's 9.
 The Hawke government was elected to second term in 1956, winning a larger majority and reducing the coalition to 19 seats (11 LCL and 8 CP).
 Ross McLarty retired as LCL leader in 1957 and was replaced by David Brand.

 The LCL-CP coalition returned to government at the 1959 election, albeit narrowly.
 The LCL won a net 6 seats from Labor, with the coalition holding 25 of 50 seats and the Labor Party 23, the remaining 2 seats being won by Independents.
 However, the LCL still had a clear lead over the Country Party, with 17 seat to 8.
 The coalition formed a majority with the support of Independent Bill Grayden, who joined the LCL in 1960 to give the government a majority in its own right, while the other independent, Edward Oldfield, joined the Labor Party.

 The Brand coalition government remained in power continuously until 1971, with the LCL remaining the senior coalition partner during that time.

 In 1968, after the election, the LCL renamed itself the Liberal Party of Australia (Western Australian Division), bringing it in line with other Australian states, apart from South Australia.

 1970s onwards

+Under Charles Court’s leadership (1972–82) the Liberals returned to government at the 1974 election and were re-elected in 1977 and 1980 in coalition with the National Country Party.
+Court’s governments were closely associated with resource development, most notably progress on the North West Shelf gas project, and a firm approach to industrial relations and Aboriginal land disputes, including the 1980 Noonkanbah standoff.

+Court retired in 1982 and was succeeded by Ray O’Connor, whose government was defeated at the 1983 election.
+The party then spent a decade in opposition during the Labor governments later scrutinised by the WA Inc Royal Commission.

+The Liberals returned to office in 1993 under Richard Court, forming government with the Nationals.
+The Court ministry pursued budget consolidation and micro-economic reform, including corporatisation measures and the privatisation of AlintaGas (legislated in 1999 and completed in 2000), before losing office in 2001.